NouranMaged/manage-gateways/server/README.md

 1. Clone this repo: `git clone https://github.com/NouranMaged/manage-gateways`
 2. Move to the cloned directory: `cd manage-gateways/server`
+3. Run `npm install`
-3. Run `npm run start`
+4. Run `npm run start`
-4. The server should be ready on http://localhost:3000
+5. The server should be ready on http://localhost:3000